livebook-dev/livebook/docs/runtime.md

     B -.->|direct function call|C
 ```

-However, your notebook cannot have its own Hex package dependencies, it only has access to what's already loaded in the external node.
+However, your notebook cannot invoke `Mix.install`, it only has access to what's already loaded in the external node.

 ## Fly.io runtime